Kitware/dive/docs/Web-Version.md

 * Choose a name for the data, enter the optional video playback frame rate, and press start-upload.
 * In the data browser, a new blue "Launch Annotator" button will appear next to your data.

+### Zip Files

+Single flat annotations inside of a zip file can be uploaded as well as invidiual videos or images.
+Images can be zipped together with their annotations and uploaded.

 !!! info

     All video uploaded to the web server will be transcoded as `mp4/h264`.